LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Iteratees.md

 More interesting methods exist like `repeat`, `ignore` and `fold1` which is different for the preceding `fold` in offering the opportunity to be asynchronous in treating input chunks.

 Of course one should be worried now about how hard would it be to manually push input into an iteratee by folding over iteratee states over and over again.
-For example pushing input manually into this iteratee using nested folds.
+Indeed each time one has to push input into an iteratee, one has to use the `fold` function to check on its state, if it is a `Cont` then push the input and get the new state or otherwise return the computed result.
 That's when `Enumerator`s come in handy.